-EXERCISE: Take 10 different colored magic markers and try the following "concentration test."
-Your task is to throw all 10 markers up at the same time relatively high above your head and to then try to catch as many as possible.
-Keep in mind that you can only use your hands to catch the markers, and your hands must be away from your body in the process.
-Scoring of your "concentration ability" is as follows: If you catch 10 out of 10, that's 100% and you have done an awesome job of focusing and we'll callyou MR./ MS. CONCENTRATION.
+Take 10 different colored magic markers and try the following concentration test: Your task is to throw all 10 markers up at the same time, relatively high above your head and to then try to catch as many as possible.
+It is important that as you do so, you only use your hands for the catching and your hands must be away from your body.
+(No trapping please).
+Scoring of your "concentration ability" is as follows: If you catch 10 out of 10, that's 100% and you have done an awesome job of focusing and we'll call you MR./MS. CONCENTRATION.
 If you catch 5 out of 10, that's 50%, which is a BIG "F" in any school.
 If you catch less than 5, that means that you're challenged concentration-wise.
-Now, throw all 10 up at the same time.
-If you do this correctly without cheating, then like most people I do this with, you probably only caught 0, 1 or 2 markers.
+Now, go ahead and throw all 10 markers up at the same time.
+If you do this correctly without cheating, then like most people I do this with, you will probably only catch 1 or 2 markers at the most.
 If this is the case, does it really mean that you can't concentrate?
 ABSOLUTELY NOT!
 This is an impossible task because there are too many things to focus on all at once.
-The fact of the matter is:
+KEEP THIS IN MIND: